 - the extent of the domestic surplus, and - the difference between the actual and the maximum foreign working balance.

 The institution faces a resident deficit liquidity position.
-Compensation through a fictitious transfer from the non-resident liquidity surplus is possible, provided that the net foreign assets position is positive.
+Compensation through a fictitious transfer from the non-resident surplus is possible provided the net foreign assets are positive.
+The amount that could be compensated is limited by: